Sirered/mobile-assignment/README.md

 * **ListView**

   A widget that contains children in which they are displayed in a list layout.
 This widget allows you to scroll throught the list of children you have and define the extent of all of it's children to keep consistency.
 The list of children will be shown one after another, according to how they are ordered in the list, in the direction that the list is scrolling in (up to down by default).
-It can be used to go through a long navigation drawer, or scroll through button options.
+It can be used to go through a long navigation drawer, or scroll through button options or contents of stateful widgets (like a card that will contain information from database, that may be too large to fit in the widget)

 * **Row**

   A widget that allows you to contain children in an array in which each child is to the right of the one before it.
-Good for grouping a moderate amount of similar buttons or widgets
+Good for grouping a moderate amount of similar buttons or widgets.

 * **Center**